The management of the MOSOLF Group is organised into different company divisions.

 Wolfgang Göbel (born 1963) is a qualified freight forwarding agent and started his career more than 40 years ago as an assistant to the management at MOSOLF.
 After he completed his commercial apprenticeship and worked for two years in the sales department, he started studying economics at the Nürtingen University of Applied Science.
 Once he completed his studies in economics, Mr Göbel moved to the Sales/Marketing and Logistics division as manager.
 In 2010 he took on the position of managing director of MOSOLF Automotive Railway GmbH and in 2012 he additionally became managing director of SAT, Sächsische Autotransport und Service GmbH, and of ATC, Autotechnik-Center GmbH Glauchau.
 He occupies these positions to this day.
 Mr Göbel has been Chief Sales Officer (CSO) since May 2016 and is responsible for all sales activities and the long-term sales strategy at MOSOLF.

-Since 2016 Wolfgang Göbel is President of the Association of European Vehicle Logistics (EGG).
+Since 2016 Wolfgang Göbel is President of the Association of European Vehicle Logistics (ECG).
 The ECG represents the interests of almost 100 member companies, from family owned SMEs to multi-nationals.
 Established as a non-profit making organisation to promote the interests of the car carrier operators in Europe, ECG is now the major platform for the automotive logistics sector bringing together logistics service providers, manufacturer logistics managers and suppliers to the sector.

 DR. KERSTEN RUOSS